webappio/docs/layerfile-reference/build-env.md

 The `SUBDOMAIN` variable is often used to set the `HOST` variable for webservers.

-It is a cleaned up version of the `$LAYERCI_BRANCH` variable, acceptable for use in a URL.
+It is a cleaned up version of the `$GIT_BRANCH` variable, acceptable for use in a URL.

 - `feat/add-some-dashboard-pages` becomes `add-some-dashboard-pages`